 We say the British Monarchy is the guardian of tradition.
 When Prince Charles succeeds the throne to become King and Sovereign, tradition dictates the news will be announced from the balcony of St James’s Palace.

-St James Palace remains the most senior of Royal Palaces and was the Royal Residence right up to 1837 when Queen Victoria moved to Buckingham Palace.
+For it is St James Palace that remains the most senior of Royal Palaces, right up to 1837 it was the Monarchs main residence for some 300 years, until Queen Victoria moved to Buckingham Palace.

 The original Home of the Sovereign